k-sund/MainHexoSite/source/_posts/The-Rise-of-Progressive-Web-Apps.md

 date: 2023-03-08 01:06:11
 tags:
 ---
-# The Rise of Progressive Web Apps: What You Need to Know

 In recent years, we've seen a significant rise in the popularity of Progressive Web Apps (PWAs).
 PWAs are web applications that use modern web technologies to provide users with an app-like experience.
 They are designed to work on any device with a web browser, whether it's a desktop computer or a mobile device.